Our goal is to bring clean and safe drinking water to everyone on the planet. To do so, we need to figure out how to keep wells working.

 Photos by Esther Havens, Brynna Rao and Ashely Gutierrez.

-is a 501(C)3 nonprofit.
+TAP is a 501(C)3 nonprofit.
 All donations are tax deductible.